cyversewarwick/expression_tutorial/README.md

 To filter out the control data:

 1. Locate the Expression Filter app (under Time Series Expression Data / Utility in the hierarchy, or just locate it using the search bar at the top of the apps window).
-2. Under Input, provide the differentially expressed gene expression data (the renamed `FilteredOutput.csv` file created in the GP2S section of the tutorial) into the Expression CSV File field.
+2. Under Input, provide the differentially expressed gene expression data (the renamed `FilteredOutput.csv` file created in the GP2S section of the tutorial; it is important you rename this file prior to the analysis or the app will return no results) into the Expression CSV File field.
 3. Type in `Control` under Remove Condition.
 Press Launch.

 ### BHC

-BHC is a standard hierarchical clustering algorithm which starts off with all the genes in their own separate clusters and iteratively merges the most fitting pair of clusters until all genes are in one huge cluster.
+BHC is a Bayesian hierarchical clustering algorithm which starts off with all the genes in their own separate clusters and iteratively merges the most fitting pair of clusters until all genes are in one huge cluster.
 It then automatically determines where to cut off this cluster hierarchy, producing a set of gene groups best differentiating the different regulatory events taking place.

 For details, consult [the documentation][bhc].